peteroupc/classic-wallpaper/uielements.md

 An icon (a small graphic representing a computer program) should be present in a set of variations in color and dimensions:

 - The same icon should be drawn in up to 2, up to 8, up to 16, and up to 256 unique colors, and optionally with 8 bits per color component (also known as 8 bits per color channel or _8 bpc_).
-A traditional color choice for 16-color icons is the VGA palette [^1]; for 8-color icons, an 8-color palette where each color component is 0 or 255.
+A traditional color choice for 16-color icons is the VGA palette; for 8-color icons, an 8-color palette where each color component is 0 or 255 [^1].
 - The same icon should be drawn in the pixel dimensions 16&times;16, 24&times;24, 32&times;32, 48&times;48, and 64&times;64, and may be drawn in other dimensions to account for [logical display resolution](#logical-display-resolutions).
 (Modern guidelines recommend a 256&times;256 icon as well.
 Toolbar icons are traditionally offered in 16&times;16 and 20&times;20.)
-- All icons can include transparent pixels, but should have no translucent pixels except for 8-bpc icons.
+- All icons can include transparent pixels, but should have no translucent (semitransparent) pixels except for 8-bpc icons.
 - If 16- and 256-color icons are derived from 8-bpc icons, then the 256-color icon should be made from the 8-bpc icon without translucent pixels, and the 16-color icon should be made from the 256-color icon with a "black outline" on the bottom and right edges and with a "dark gray or other dark outline" on the other edges. [^4]

 Of these variations, 32&times;32 icons with the VGA palette are traditionally the main icon variation.